Guaranteed Scalable Learning of Latent Tree Models: INTRODUCTION

-\paragraph{Contributions: } In this work, we present an integrated approach to structure and parameter estimation in latent tree models.
-Our method overcomes all the above shortcomings simultaneously.
-First, it automatically learns the latent variables and their locations.
-Second, our method achieves consistent structure estimation with $\log(p)$ computational complexity with enough computational resources via ``divide-and-conquer'' manner.
-We also present a rigorous proof on the global consistency of the structure and parameter estimation under the ``divide-and-conquer'' framework.
+\textbf{Theoretical contributions.} \textbf{(1)} Given enough computational resources, our method achieves consistent latent tree structure learning with $\log(p)$ computational complexity in a ``divide-and-conquer'' manner, improving the state-of-the-art $\text{poly}(p)$ complexity.
+We present a rigorous proof on the global consistency of the structure and parameter estimation under the ``divide-and-conquer'' framework.
 Our consistency guarantees are applicable to a broad class of linear multivariate latent tree models including discrete distributions, continuous multivariate distributions (e.g. Gaussian), and mixed distributions such as Gaussian mixtures.
-This model class is much more general than discrete models, prevalent in most of the previous works on latent tree models~\cite{mossel2005learning,mossel2007distorted,erdos1999few,anandkumar2013learning}.
-Third, our algorithm considers the inverse method of moments, and estimates the model parameters via tensor decomposition with low perturbation guarantees.
-Moreover, we carefully integrate structure learning with parameter estimation, based on tensor spectral decompositions~\cite{anandkumar2012tensor}.
-Finally, our approach has a high degree of parallelism, and is {\em bulk asynchronous }parallel~\cite{gerbessiotis1994direct}.
+This model class is much more general than discrete models prevalent in most previous works on latent tree models~\citep{mossel2005learning,mossel2007distorted,erdos1999few,anandkumar2013learning}. \textbf{(2)} Our algorithm guarantees consistent latent tree parameter estimation using inverse method of moments and tensor decomposition, the first guarantee for consistent parameter estimation in latent tree whose sample complexity is $\log(k)$.
+In contrast, the previous state-of-the-art is the EM algorithm~\citep{choi2011learning}.
+In addition, we extend tensor decomposition~\citep{anandkumar2012tensor} in models with simple structure to hierarchical tensor decomposition for more complex models. \textbf{(3)} Moreover, we carefully integrate structure learning with parameter estimation, based on tensor spectral decompositions~\citep{anandkumar2012tensor}.
+The locally implemented and yet globally consistent recovery of structure and parameter simultaneously is the key for the efficiency of our algorithm.
+Without this integration, parameter estimation has to wait until the completion of structure recovery, making the algorithm intrinsically sequential and thus less efficient.
+Finally, our approach has a high degree of parallelism, and is {\em bulk asynchronous }parallel~\citep{gerbessiotis1994direct}.
+Thus, we propose a parallel and an integrated method for structure and parameter estimation without sacrificing on global correctness guarantees.

+\textbf{Empirical justification.}We demonstrate that our algorithm is fast and scalable up to thousands of nodes and hundreds of thousands of data dimensions -- for example, it takes about 1 minute to run our method on nine nodes each with a dimensionality of 100,000, and about 70 minutes when the number of nodes is 729 on a single workstation.
+Conceivably our method can be scalable to even larger dimensions by employing a cloud based implementation of the method.
+In our experiments, we obtain a high level of accuracy, for both structure and parameter recovery, even as the problem dimensions increase.
+In contrast, the EM method is stuck in local optima and has bad accuracy in parameter estimation, even for an extremely small example with nine nodes.
+Thus, we demonstrate a scalable and guaranteed approach for learning latent tree graphical models.